thraraujo/pysymmpol/stneed.md

 Symmetric polynomials play a crucial role across various domains of mathematics and theoretical physics due to their rich structure and broad applications.
-They arise naturally in combinatorics, algebraic geometry, representation theory, and mathematical physics~\cite{Macdonald:1998, Fulton:2004, Babelon:2003, Korepin:1993, Marino:2005, Wheeler:2010}.
+They arise naturally in combinatorics, algebraic geometry, representation theory, and mathematical physics.
 These polynomials encode essential information about symmetries and patterns, making them indispensable in the study of symmetric functions and their connections to diverse mathematical structures.
 Moreover, symmetric polynomials find extensive applications in theoretical physics, particularly in quantum mechanics, statistical mechanics, and quantum field theory.
 Their utility extends to areas such as algebraic combinatorics, where they serve as powerful tools for solving combinatorial problems and understanding intricate relationships between different mathematical objects.
 Thus, tools and libraries like PySymmPol provide researchers and practitioners with efficient means to explore and manipulate symmetric polynomials, facilitating advancements in both theoretical studies and practical applications.

 Let's now provide a brief overview of the addressed problems.
 In the next section, we will explain how the package can be utilized.